CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/distribution-and-cost-dimensions/overview.md

 ## Introduction

-Currently Distribution Rules and Cost Centers can only be added to Items and added on the following ProcessForce master data forms and documents:
+In the current setup, Distribution Rules and Cost Centers are integrated into key elements of the ProcessForce solution, enhancing cost tracking and allocation accuracy.
+These features can be applied to Items and are available across the following ProcessForce master data forms and documents:

 - Bill of Materials
 - Manufacturing Orders